Guest-Spot/app/docs/ANDROID_AAB_BUILD.md

 ## Next Steps

-After building your AAB file, you can:
+After building your files, you can:

 1. **Upload to Google Play Console** - Use the AAB file for app distribution
 2. **Complete app review** - Follow Google's review process
 3. **Publish your app** - Make it available on the Play Store
+4. **Local testing** - Use the APK file for testing on devices
+5. **Debug and development** - Install APK directly on test devices

 ## File Structure